What do kids need to be successful CEOs, scientists,

 Python.
 The learning continues with design skills and

-For Intermediate learners (grades 7 & 8), we dive deeper
+For Intermediate learners (typically grades 6, 7 & 8), we dive deeper

 into Internet, data, and design concepts.
 Kids develop their

 visualizations and games in Python.
 We then go deeper in the

 concepts of programming and problem solving using Python.

 The curriculum also includes learning sensors and camera